tubalmartin/riloadr/README.md

     });
 ```

+Image groups are awesome because you can set different options for different sets of images (i.e. An image group for the main column, another for the sidebar, another for the footer...).
 If `parentNode` is not set, it defaults to the `body` element (1 group).

 ### retries (*Integer* | Optional)